lb3361/gigatron-lcc/README.md

 are documented by typing `glink -h`

-  * Option `-rom=<romversion>` is passed to the linked and helps selecting runtime code that uses the SYS functions implemented by the indicated rom version.
-The default is `v5a` which does not provide much support at this point.
+  * Option `-rom=<romversion>` is passed to the linked and helps selecting the vCPU version and the runtime code that sometimes relies on SYS functions implemented by the indicated rom version.
+    Rom names are described in file [`roms.json`](gigatron/roms.json).
+    The default is `v6`.

   * Option `-cpu=[4567]` indicates which VCPU version should be targeted.
 Version 5 adds the instructions `CALLI`, `CMPHS` and